 Putting Grip Styles - Experiment and Keep Track of Your Results

 There is no right or wrong way when it comes to putting grip styles.
 If it is comfortable and produces the desired stroke, then go for it!

 Whichever grip you decide is right for you make sure you focus quality time practicing it.
+If you're at home, you could use a practice aid like the Perfect Practice Putting Mat to experiment.
 It might turn out that the way you originally gripped the club still works best but without exploring your options who knows how good your putting and ultimately score will be.

 Also, experimenting with an oversized putting grip might work.

 Bonus Content: Check out our putting drills guide